 As the 2021 Chair she is confident that she will continue to use all that she has learned to be the best Chair of the NYSCC that she can be.
 Learning and educating others have always been her core goals and the SCC has helped her achieve these goals by allowing her to be part of the team that planned and introduced the first Future Chemists Workshop at Suppliers’ Day.
 As Chair, she will strive to create and contribute to more projects that inspire and teach current and future generations about our great industry.

 Giorgino (Gino) Macalino serves as the Advisor/Past Chairman of the New York Society of Cosmetic Chemists.
 He received his Bachelor of Science in Chemistry from Fairleigh Dickinson University.
-As Manager of Makeup Innovation at the Estée Lauder Companies, he leads a team of scientists on cultivating breakthrough innovation through synergistic rigor on technical and creative approach.
+As Associate Director of Makeup Innovation at the Estée Lauder Companies, he leads a team of scientists on cultivating breakthrough innovation through synergistic rigor on technical and creative approach.
 Giorgino joined the Cosmetic Society almost 10 years ago and has worked for a variety of business units including brands, TPM, and raw material suppliers for the color cosmetics category.

-His tenure with the NYSCC began in 2012 when he was elected/appointed/volunteered as Chair for Social Media committee, and has steadily increased his responsibilities, first as Chapter Secretary in 2015 and now as Chair Elect.
+His tenure with the NYSCC began in 2012 when he was elected/appointed/volunteered as Chair for Social Media committee, and has steadily increased his responsibilities, first as Chapter Secretary in 2015 and then as Chair Elect.
 Giorgino was instrumental in the process of integrating the NYSCC’s electronic election system, which improved the digital data integrity of the society; building the Chapter’s social media network; co-creating scientific initiatives such as the Future Chemist workshop, and the development of Awards Night Events in 2013.

 His passion for Cosmetic Science has helped lead him to his successful leadership of the SCC’s world’s largest chapter, and he is committed both to fostering the Society’s mission and creating a dynamic organization that gives back to its members!
-His theme for 2020, supported by an apparent and revolutionized approach to the Cosmetic Industry will be, “Revolutionary Disruptors!”
+His theme for 2020, supported by an apparent and revolutionized approach to the Cosmetic Industry was, “Revolutionary Disruptors!”

 Leor Fay Tal